Protecting Your Loved Ones Preserving Your Assets

 There is some property that can be protected from probate to prevent it from being used to pay off debts or taxes.
 The South Dakota probate lawyers at Aspen Legacy Planning can help you learn more about how to protect more of your family’s belongings.

-Steps Involved in Probate
+Understanding the Steps Involved in Probate

 If a will is in place at the time of your passing, the executor you named will primarily handle the administration.
 If there is no will in place, the probate court will have to designate a personal representative to keep track of the estate.